 On a more in-depth level, I get angry/irritated about published (indie or professional) authors who do not take their good fortune seriously enough to study the craft and properly execute the essential parts of a novel.

-I truly revere the art of writing, and nothing grinds my gears more than to see someone who mashes together something literally so bad, and just throws it out there like it’s worthy of being in the same class as a Thomas Harris or JK Rowling.
-I hate authors who haven’t taken the time to properly learn about the craft they are claiming to love and want to pursue as a career.
+I truly revere the art of writing, and nothing grinds my gears more than to see someone who mashes together something technically bad, and just throws it out there like it’s worthy of being in the same class as a Thomas Harris or Poe.
+I am annoyed by authors who haven’t taken the time to properly learn about the craft they are claiming to love and want to pursue as a career.

 I’ve experienced this disregard for stories a number of times with indie authors who want to be writers (good for them, really) but don’t take the time to learn about what they’re selling to people, and it honestly pisses me off and I end up writing ranting diatribe reviews because how dare you.

 Writing is an art, have some fucking respect for it.
 Have some respect for a reader’s money and time and interest.
 Learn how to write before you start trying to sell it.